ChidiNdego/nd00333_AZMLND_C2/starter_files/README.md

 ![Bank Marketing Dataset](Images/reg_dataset.PNG)
 *figure 1: registered dataset in azure ml studio*

-*   Create an AutoML run, configure a compute cluster with a Virtual Machine size `Standard_DS12_v2`and  minimum number of nodes set at `1`.
+*   Create an AutoML run, configure a compute cluster with a Virtual Machine size `Standard_DS12_v2`and  minimum number of nodes set at `1` to prevent node start-up time when called to use.

 ![Creating an AutoML run](Images/creating_automl.PNG) *figure 2: creating an automl run*